danieljlepiscopo/ccna-homelab/README.md

 ## Recent Lab Updates
 As of October 2025, this homelab has completed 15 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
-- Created the topology for how NAT would work on my homelab
+- Created the topology for how NAT would work on my homelab.
-- Explained, configured, verified, and removed Static NAT/Dynamic
+- Explained, configured, verified, and removed Static NAT/Dynamic NAT.
-- Ended the lab with NAT Overload (PAT)
+- Ended the lab NAT Overload (PAT) explanation, and configuration.

 ## Goals
 - [x] 1.
 Cable and Power On Devices